Interns – Memphis Office

 - Participate in outreach/community events with staff.

-All volunteers and interns are required to sign a confidentiality agreement.
+All interns are required to sign a confidentiality agreement.

 MIA generally offers internships to 1 – 2 college students per semester.
 Applicants must have completed at least one full year of college coursework.
 No specific experience is required; basic computer skills are mandatory and Spanish language fluency is preferred.
 All internships are unpaid, and scheduling is flexible, including weekly hours and internship start/end dates.
 To apply, please email a cover letter and resume to email@example.com.